yfractal/blog/blog/2021-07-29-user-level-thread-switch.md

 We need build a function for switching two thread.

-And the funnction will be called likes `switch(thread1, thread2)`, thread1 is a variable which stores thread 1's state.
+And the function will be called likes `switch(thread1, thread2)`, thread1 is a variable which stores thread 1's state.

-When call a `switch` function we will switch thread1 to thread2.
+When call `switch` function we will switch from `thread1` to `thread2`.

 ![Screen Shot 2021-07-28 at 9 54 12 PM](https://user-images.githubusercontent.com/3775525/127334554-fa2caa8f-dc62-41f0-a6ae-17078391a623.png)